Arzkaban/Extended-Kalman-Filter/README.md

 4. make
 5. ./ExtendedKF

-Tips for setting up your environment can be found in the classroom lesson for this project.

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.
+The ExtendedKF already have been implemented, feel free to modify & improve the accuracy by testing through the Simulator.

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.